Akash Panda is a blogger, entrepreneur, and writer. He is also a professional content writer who writes content for social media sites.

 They do, however, struggle to enjoy their work and are plagued by negative emotions such as emptiness, anger, and discontent.
 These sensations might worsen over time if ignored, affecting your happiness and well-being.

 Almost everyone who suffers from depression has been asked, “Why can't you simply get over it?”
 Depression, however, isn't something one just "gets over."
 Depression is a slow, overpowering disease that affects the way you think, feel, and find meaning in your life.
 And depression is often mistaken with specific feelings like sorrow or irritation.

 Because depression affects nearly everything you do, it colors the goals you achieve, the mentality you retain, and the behaviors you keep.
 Depression is not something you can ignore, forget about, or reject, even if you are a high-functioning individual.
-There is no treatment for it, and it can last for a long time and vary greatly from person to person.
+There is no sure-fire treatment for it, and it can last for a long time and vary greatly from person to person.
 Stated directly, "getting over it" isn't an option.